Introduction to our route

 There is a fully annotated map of our route on Google Maps

 Foz do Iguacu to San Ignacio

 We flew into Brasil via Sao Paolo as this was a convenient flight for us (from Amsterdam) and this also gave us the possibility to start at the Brasilian side of the Iguazu waterfalls.
-We stayed here four days and then cycled across the border to continue our trip in Argentina.
-The border crossing was easy with few formalities.

 The Brasilian Foz Iguacu National Park offers a 9 kilometer bicycle route through the forest.
 Unfortunately this is group activity you’ll have to book (and pay for) and you cannot use your own bike.
 A good alternative is the public bicycle trail that leads right from the ticket offices all the way to the falls.